 Study of the management and implementation of programming projects.
 Includes project management, scheduling and control, programming assignments and specifications, testing and documentation, system implementation, and evaluation.
+This course meets the upper division writing component for Senior year English.

 CSIS 491 Selected Topics